 IAB develops standards for ads in the ad tech industry.
 All the participants from the demand side to the supply side follow the standards to make sure that the programmatic transaction is seamless.
 Not following the industry standards can create problems for your monetization partner and ultimately, you.
 Sourcing demand can become difficult in the future.

 For instance, the IAB standards require viewer-initiated ads to have controls to exit at any time.
 Not following the guidelines can inflate ad completion numbers.
 An advertiser wouldn’t work with a partner/publisher that reports inflated numbers.

 Just like other industries, the ad tech industry is also prone to fraud.
 Any incident of ad fraud can hit your reputation in the eyes of advertisers.
 It can make demand sourcing difficult for you in the future.
-Your monetization partner should have the caliber to protect you from frauds.
-While entering into the partnership, you should ask them the measures they’ve taken to prevent ad frauds.
+Your monetization partner should have the caliber to protect you from fraud.
+While entering into the partnership, you should ask them the measures they’ve taken to prevent ad fraud.
 They should’ve some specialized systems for it.
-Partnership with ad fraud detection companies, third-party verification companies, dedicated in-house teams, machine learning-based solutions are some of the positive signs of a proactive video monetization partner.
+Partnership with ad fraud detection companies, third-party verification companies, dedicated in-house teams, machine learning-based solutions is some of the positive signs of a proactive video monetization partner.

 Finding a video monetization partner is not a difficult task if you’re aware of your needs.
 Follow the guidelines given above and make sure you perform your due diligence before starting to work together.

 Apart from the above checklist, you need to follow all the necessary steps that you go through while partnering with any other kind of monetization partner.
 For instance, discuss the support, rev-share, lock-in period, expected eCPM, etc. We’ve got a strong experience in monetizing sites with in-stream as well as out-stream ads.
 Higher revenue with the best user experience is our priority.
 You can contact us and we will make sure that your website is earning from high paying video ads.